Work at height and use of tallescopes in theatres

 Selection of equipment for work at height in theatres should follow the hierarchy shown in Regulations 6 and 7 of the Work at Height Regulations 2005.
 The following, depending on individual circumstances, are examples of reasonably practicable methods for working at height.

-Following the work referred to previously, the ABTT have now released their revised ‘Code of practice (COP) for the selection and use of temporary access equipment for working at height in theatres’.
-It contains a great deal of information about the topic generally, including the use of Tallescopes.
-The ABTT have kindly offered to give a free copy of this guidance to all Local Authorities, please email ABTT direct at firstname.lastname@example.org making sure you include your full name and official address.
-Members of the Joint Advisory Committee for Entertainments (JACE) may also request a copy and should email ABTT direct at email@example.com making sure they include full name, job title and official address.
+Following the work referred to previously, the ABTT have now released their revised 'Code of practice for the selection and use of temporary access equipment for working at height in theatres' and a new 'Code of practice (COP) for the use of Tallescopes for working at height in theatres'.
+Both titles contain a great deal of information about the topic generally, including the use of Tallescopes.
+The ABTT have kindly offered to give free copies of this guidance to all Local Authorities, please email ABTT direct at [email protected] making sure you include your full name and official address.
+Members of the Joint Advisory Committee for Entertainments (JACE) may also request copies and should email ABTT direct at [email protected] making sure they include full name, job title and official address.

-The ABTT, an independent association offering guidance on safety in theatres, has issued the revised COP which contains a section concerning the use of Tallescopes.
+The ABTT, an independent association offering guidance on safety in theatres, has issued the new COP about the use of Tallescopes.
 This was written taking into account expert opinion from within the industry and a number of technical studies from both internal sources and HSL.
 HSE strongly recommends that users follow this guidance and the system of work outlined therein when using this equipment and will continue to support enforcement action where necessary to ensure Tallescopes are used safely.

 The ABTT COP includes the requirement for modifications to the Tallescope.
 The modifications come as a kit of parts which the manufacturers of the Tallescope AAP, have designed and are supplying as a kit.
 The kit includes:

-Members of the working group above are continuing work to try to devise a method for rescuing a person who becomes incapacitated whilst working in the basket of a Tallescope.
-They are also continuing to research other options for working at height in theatres but the differing types and designs of theatres makes a generic method unlikely.
+At least two methods have been developed and are available for rescuing a person who becomes incapacitated whilst working in the cage of a Tallescope.
+Research continues into other options for working at height in theatres but the differing types and designs of theatres makes a generic method unlikely.
 HSE will publicise the detail of this work as it becomes available.

 For further information please contact the Entertainment and Leisure Sector of HSE at: